14. Interfacing compiled code (**)#

 }

 The function can be invoked from R using .Call.
-We do it in R/my_sum.R:
+Here are the contents of R/my_sum.R:

 my_sum <- function(x)